Prisms and Prismatic Cohomology: Prisms

-\begin{proof} Thanks to the base change compatibility and Lemma~\ref{BoundedPrismProp}, we may work locally on the prism $(A,I)$, so we may assume $I = (d)$ is principal with a distinguished generator $d$.
-Consider the simplicial commutative $\delta$-$A$-algebra $C := B\{\frac{x_1}{d},...,\frac{x_r}{d}\}^\wedge$ obtained by freely adjoining $\frac{x_i}{d}$ to $B$ in the category of derived $(p,I)$-complete simplicial $\delta$-$A$-algebras.
+Consider the simplicial commutative $\delta$-$A$-algebra $C := B\{\frac{x_1}{d},...,\frac{x_r}{d}\}^\wedge$ obtained by freely adjoining $\frac{x_i}{d}$ to $B$ in the category of derived $(p,I)$-complete simplicial $\delta$-$A$-algebras (i.e., as an appropriate pushout, as in Corollary~\ref{PDFlatp}).
 We shall check that $C$ is $(p,I)$-completely flat over $A$.
 Granting this, the proposition follows.
 Indeed, the $(p,I)$-complete flatness of $C$ forces $C$ to be discrete and $d$-torsionfree by Lemma~\ref{BoundedPrismProp}, so $(C,(d))$ is a bounded prism over $(A,(d))$.
 Moreover, there is a natural map $(B,J) \to (C,(d))$ over $(A,(d))$ by construction, and its universality is clear: to specify a map from $C$ to any $d$-torsionfree $(p,d)$-complete $\delta$-ring $D$, we must specify a map $B \to D$ that carries all the $x_i$, and hence the ideal $J$, into $d D$.
-Finally, the flat localization property is clear from the definition of $C$ (and the fact that the sequence $x_1,...,x_r \in B'$ is $(p,I)$-completely regular relative to $A$ thanks to $(p,I)$-complete flatness of $B \to B'$).
+The compatibility with base change is also clear from the definition of $C$ as the free derived $(p,I)$-complete $\delta$-$B$-algebra on $\{\frac{x_i}{d}\}_{i=1,...,r}$.
+Similarly, the last assertion of the proposition --- the flat localization property --- is clear either from the universal property, or from the definition of $C$ (and the fact that the sequence $x_1,...,x_r \in B'$ is $(p,I)$-completely regular relative to $A$ thanks to $(p,I)$-complete flatness of $B \to B'$).

 We have reduced to checking that $C$ is $(p,d)$-completely flat over $A$.
 Consider the following commutative diagram of derived $(p,d)$-complete simplicial commutative $\delta$-rings:

 Here the first row is our input data, the top left vertical map labelled $\psi$ abstractly identifies with the Frobenius on the free $(p,z)$-complete $\delta$-ring $\mathbf{Z}_p\{z\}^{\wedge}$, all squares are derived pushout squares of $(p,z)$-complete simplicial commutative rings over the top left vertex, and description of the bottom right vertex follows by observing that $\phi(y) = p \cdot u \in \pi_0(D)$ for a unit $u \in \pi_0(D)$ by Lemma~\ref{distinguishedDivide}.